PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/ReportingAndVisualisatingData.md

 ## Learning Objectives
 Enable you to:
-1. Make compellingly data reports;
+1. make compellingly data reports;
-2. Make compellingly data visualisations;
+2. make compellingly data visualisations.

 Please follow the links below to continue the class:
 1. Lecture: 1.5 hours
 3. Mock-Assessment: 6.5 (on your own discretion)

 ## Questions or issues?
-If you have any questions or issues regading the course material, please first ask your peers or ask us in the daily Q&A at 16:00!
+If you have any questions or issues regarding the course material, please first ask your peers or ask us in the daily Q&A at 16:00!

 Good luck!